Inkognita/2PC-Python-psycopg/README.md

 ### 2PC in Python psycopg2

-Due to strange implementation in the library the code looks a little bit confusing.
-Nevertheless, it shows the usage of 2PC transaction.
+Basic showcase of using Two-Phase Transaction in Python3 `psycopg2` package.

 `create_db.sql` contains queries to create the database and the user.

-`main.py` contains the code for managing the database.
+`main.py` contains the showcase example.

 _If we do not commit or rollback a 2PC transaction, then it will wait:_
 ![alt=info from pg_prepared_xacts talbe](locked-trans.png)